dunstontc/learn-go/code/Kernighan/tgpl/notes/07-Interfaces.md

 var numParams = map[string]int{"pow": 2, "sin": 1, "sqrt": 1}
 ```
-We’ve listed a selection of flawed inputs and the errors they elicit, in two groups.
+We've listed a selection of flawed inputs and the errors they elicit, in two groups.
 The `Parse` function (not shown) reports syntax errors and the `Check` function reports semantic errors.
 ```
 x % 2         unexpected '%'
 math.Pi       unexpected '.'